 If you stop contributing after 18 months, it is a misconception that you are likely to literally lose all your money.
 What will happen instead is that the high fees will eat into the returns.

 Are the plans flexible?

-Not particularly.
+Most of these plans aren’t very flexible.
 It is true that after the initial period is up, you can stop contributing, decrease or increase your premium, but each option comes with ramifications.
 Decreasing your premium will still potentially lead to very low returns or losses.

 This is because the charging structure is based on the initial premium.
-So if you started with a $2,000 per month premium and then reduce your premium to $300 a month, the charging structure (percentage wise) will still be linked to the $2,000 premium.
+So if you started with a $2,000 per month premium and then reduce your premium to $300 a month, the charging structure (percentage-wise) will still be linked to the $2,000 premium.

 Do they all work in the same way?

-I have been asked one question commonly from readers of that blog posts and in person: do other savings plans usually work in the same way?
+I have been asked one question commonly from readers of that blog posts and in-person: do other savings plans usually work in the same way?